 The mean weight difference between smokers and non-smokers in the University of Michigan study was somewhat small.
 A participant who originally weighed 200 pounds, and measured at 5’7” tall, was an average of two pounds slimmer if they smoked cannabis than their peers of the same original proportions who opted not to.
 While two pounds may not seem like much to take notice of, the slight reduction in weight at the final checkpoint was unusually consistent across several variables and starting sizes.

 Why was this the case?
 Alshaarawy had a few compelling theories.
 “It could be something that's more behavioral like someone becoming more conscious of their food intake as they worry about the munchies after cannabis use and gaining weight."
 If you’re expecting the munchies – you may try harder to resist overeating than when the idea is out of your mind.
 Cannabis itself may also affect the functioning of processes at the cellular level, changing the way receptors process outside stimuli.
 More research is needed to determine potential causes for the slowed weight gain that correlates with cannabis use.

 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract and can be delivered right to your doorstep.
-Our CBD beverages are lab-certified to contain absolutely no THC, and all five flavors of hemp CBD water are delicious and refreshing.
+All five flavors of our hemp CBD water are delicious and refreshing.
 Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.